Gare de Paris Bercy: History

-Opened in 1977, the station was designed to specialize in auto-trains which transport travelers along with their vehicles.
+Opened in 1977, the station was designed to specialise in auto-trains which transport travellers along with their vehicles.
 The service, typically operating overnight, were also known as "train auto-couchettes" (TAC) because passengers rode in couchette-style sleeping cars.
 Auto-train services were operated between Paris Bercy to Avignon-Sud, Marseille-Saint-Charles, Toulon, Fréjus-Saint-Raphaël and Nice-Ville stations.

 Starting in 2012, trains from Intercités long-distance trains and TER Bourgogne-Franche-Comté regional trains between Paris and the Bourgogne (English: Burgundy) and Auvergne regions were redirected from Gare de Lyon to Gare de Bercy to reduce the crowding at the larger station.
 The move was controversial and was protested by the president of the regional council of Auvergne who pointed out in a letter to SNCF that Gare de Bercy had fewer services and was less comfortable than Gare de Lyon.
 Users of the trains asked Conseil d'État to intervene and move services back but the appeal was rejected in March 2014 with the council siding with SNCF's concerns about crowding at Gare de Lyon.

-After it was clear that the service was being shifted to Gare de Bercy for good, each of the regions had asked to have the station renamed after them (Gare de Bourgogne or Gare de Auvergne), similar to how Gare de Lyon is named after the Lyon region.
+After it was clear that the service was being shifted to Gare de Bercy for good, each of the regions had asked to have the station renamed after them (Gare de Bourgogne or Gare d'Auvergne), similar to how Gare de Lyon is named after the Lyon region.
 The 12th arrondissement of Paris (which was historically known as Bercy) opposed the change.
-In an effort to ease tensions, the SNCF agreed in September 2016 to use all of the names, renaming the station Gare de Paris Bercy Bourgogne - Pays d'Auvergne.
+In an effort to ease tensions, the SNCF agreed in September 2016 to use all of the names, renaming the station Gare de Paris Bercy Bourgogne – Pays d'Auvergne.

-In October 2013, the esplanade in front of the station was renovated, adding the "Jardin des terroirs" (English: Garden of terroirs) that serves as both a neighborhood park and an outdoor waiting area for passengers.
+In October 2013, the esplanade in front of the station was renovated, adding the "Jardin des terroirs" (English: Garden of terroirs) that serves as both a neighbourhood park and an outdoor waiting area for passengers.

 The station served as a hub for the SNCF's iDBUS/Ouibus international bus service between July 2012 and January 2019.

-Starting in December 2018, the passenger cars were removed from the auto-train service (so trains only consist of specialized autoracks) forcing passengers to purchase a ticket on a passenger train if they want to accompany their car to a destination.
+Starting in December 2018, the passenger cars were removed from the auto-train service (so trains only consist of specialised autoracks) forcing passengers to purchase a ticket on a passenger train if they want to accompany their car to a destination.
 The SNCF discontinued the auto-train in December 2019, saying that they no longer made money.